-Trouble with concentration and memory

-- Mood changes - Flu-like symptoms, such as muscle aches, fatigue, fever, chills, headaches, nausea and vomiting - Low red blood cell, white blood cell and platelet counts
+- Trouble with concentration and memory - Mood changes - Flu-like symptoms, such as muscle aches, fatigue, fever, chills, headaches, nausea and vomiting - Low red blood cell, white blood cell and platelet counts

 These side effects continue as long as the patient uses the drug, but over time, they may become easier to tolerate.
-However, many patients cannot cope with these side effects every day and need to discontinue interferon treatment.
+However, many patients cannot cope with these side effects every day and will need to talk with their doctor about discontinuing interferon treatment.